pasinduSudesh/Machine-Learning-Project---Pump-it-UP-It-/README.md

 2. Fill numerical null values from mean value and max frequent values acording to context

-population, latitude and longitude null values are filled with mean value public_meeting, construction_year and permit null values are filled with most frequent value
+population,  null values are filled with mean value public_meeting, construction_year and permit null values are filled with most frequent value

 ### Encoding the Categorical Data

 Use label encoding for categorical features

-### Normalization
+### Outlier ditection

+latitude and longitude had outlier values.
+Some values was outside the geographical location. those values are replaced with mean value.

 ## Feature Engineering